philipturner/metal-usm/README.md

 > TL;DR - Both shared and device USM pointers will occur in the same address space.
 The CPU and GPU addresses will always be off by a constant integer, allowing easy translation.
 Furthermore, we don't need to statically allocate a large `MTLHeap` beforehand.
 We can scale from almost nothing to almost all device RAM.
 >
 > We can also assign properties to certain partitions of the USM memory range, e.g. whether they're host-accessible.
 Thus, we can check whether a pointer is `shared` or `device` without tagging its upper 16 bits.
-Furthermore, all stray pointers can exist in the CPU address space.
-We no longer need to check a pointer's address space inside the GPU kernel.
+Furthermore, all stray pointers can/must exist in their CPU form.
+We will no longer check a pointer's address space inside the GPU kernel.